 Moffitt Undergraduate Library, Room 405

-Wikimedia’s gender trouble is well-documented.
-While the reasons for the gender gap are up for debate, the practical effect of this disparity is not: content is skewed by the lack of female participation.
-This represents an alarming absence in an important repository of shared knowledge.
+Wikimedia’s race and gender trouble is well-documented.
+While the reasons for the gap are up for debate, the practical effect of this disparity is not: content is skewed by the lack of participation by women and underrepresented groups.
+This adds up to an alarming absence in an important repository of shared knowledge.

 Let’s change that.
-Drop in 405 Moffitt Undergraduate Library on Tuesday, March 6 from 12noon-5:00pm for an all day communal updating of Wikipedia entries.
+Join us in 405 Moffitt Library on Tuesday, March 5 between 12noon-5:00pm for an all day communal updating of Wikipedia entries.
 We will provide tutorials for the beginner Wikipedian, reference materials, and refreshments.
+Drop in any time; trainings take place at 12:30 & 2:30.

-Bring your laptop, power cord and ideas for entries that need updating or creation.
+Art+Feminism is a national campaign improving coverage of cis and transgender women, feminism and the arts on Wikipedia, and at UC Berkeley we will team up with the American Cultures program's Race+Justice edit-a-thon.
+So, bring your laptop, power cord and ideas for entries that need updating or creation!
 For the editing-averse, we urge you to stop by to show your support.
-People of all gender identities and expressions are invited to participate.
+People of all races and gender identities are invited to participate.

 Any member of the UC Berkeley community.
 A Cal ID card is required to enter Moffitt.

-We'll always have someone available to assist you personally, or attend a 30 minute training in Moffitt 405.
+We'll always have someone available to assist you personally, or plan to participate in a workshop in Moffitt 405.
+Times TBA.

 Lynn Cunningham, Library